Music on the Coast

 For World Music, visit the annual Musicport Festival in October.
 Keep your eyes open for other smaller events advertised on their website and Whitby Pavilion’s listings for other types of music throughout the year.

 You’ll find Sea Shanties galore, traditional folk dancers and music at Whitby Folk Week every August.
 Held in numerous locations, this event is not one to be missed.
-Further folk music can be enjoyed at Whitby Folk Club and at other local venues.
+Further folk music can be enjoyed at Whitby Folk Club every Wednesday night at the Friendship Rowing Club.

 Robin Hood’s Bay